 Call your doctor if:

-- You have pain or difficulty swallowing.
+- You have pain or difficulty swallowing

-- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medications to suppress your immune system.
+- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medications to suppress your immune system

 Edwards JE Jr. Candida species.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 257.

 Kauffman CA. Candidiasis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 346.

-David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.